ghoomfrog/silili/README.md

 	<dd>powder (<i>lit.</i> particle particle)
 </dl>

+This is not necessary when the word is preceded by a numeral or determiner where it would be otherwise redundant.

 ## Describing States and Actions

 Lil Si is built with no verbs and relies on the particles *a* and *aj* to simulate them. *a* is a copula (like English *be*), and *aj* is the causative version of *a*.